 Funding Amount To ensure manageable payment obligations, funding for each student will be capped at $20,000 per academic year and $40,000 total.

 Income Contingent In contrast to loans that require fixed dollar monthly payments over a fixed term, regardless of income (and are structured so that the lender gets back the amount the student borrowed and earns a return), our Student Freedom Agreement does not set a fixed dollar monthly payment obligation, and there is no obligation to pay back the full amount received.

-Participants incur no obligation in years where they make less than 225% of the Federal Poverty Level for an individual in the 48 contiguous states and District of Columbia – currently $28,980 per year.
+Participants incur no obligation in years where they make less than 225% of the Federal Poverty Level for an individual in the 48 contiguous states and District of Columbia – $30,580 per year as of 2022.

 Monthly Payment After beginning to make monthly payments, participants would generally pay an amount equal to 2.5% of their income for every $10,000 in funding received from Student Freedom Initiative to cover future students.
 Income does not include pension payments, disability payments, alimony, unemployment benefits or any receipts that do not qualify as taxable income.
 Additionally, if participant attends Graduate School full-time, any Graduate School Stipends received are excluded from participant’s income.

 Term The payment period under the Student Freedom Agreement generally starts on January 1st of the year after the participant graduates.The payment obligation ends after a maximum of 20 years, even if the participant has paid less than the amount received or nothing at all.